Skip to Content

 When you think of the most expensive horses in history, it’s hard not to think of The Green Monkey.
 He was sold for 16 million dollars when he was still a two-year-old colt, making him an instant celebrity.

-He was a descendant of both Northern Dancer and Secretariat, so hopes were high for his racing career.
+He was a descendant of Northern Dancer and Secretariat, so hopes were high for his racing career.
 However, that never materialized; he retired two years after he was purchased without ever winning a race and died in 2018 from complications due to laminitis.

 horse.sports.showjumping